We figured out why horses don’t like their girths

 In a related post I have told you we solved the girth problem.
 I know that sounds weird, but really, we did.

-I heard a story a day or two ago at a clinic, while showing the girths to an interested crowd.
+I heard a story a while ago at a clinic, while showing some girths to an interested crowd.

-It goes like this: Friend who also rides for pleasure walking through CDI stabling at World Cup, witnessed a bunch of ears back, tails swishing behavior at tack up.
+It goes like this: A friend who also rides for pleasure, was walking through CDI stabling at Dressage World Cup, witnessed a bunch of ears back, tails swishing behavior at tack up.

 She asked, “How come all the nasty faces?”